 This is a complex question, as there are so many different industries in this sector, but here are a few of the general ones buyers are concerned with and how to deal with them:

-The Licensing Cure: In the recent successful sale of a tree and landscaping business, Rogerson Business Services was able to find a buyer who had a general contractor’s license and one of several licenses he would need to buy the business.
+In the recent successful sale of a tree and landscaping business, Rogerson Business Services was able to find a buyer who held a general contractor’s license, one of the several licenses required to purchase the business.
 Because he already had his contractor’s license, getting other certifications was easier.
-The buyer was also able to qualify for an SBA loan because he held the licenses he needed.
-Encourage your buyer to have the licenses they need before they start the buying process to make things easier and faster.

-Competition from Large Companies: Large business services companies have a certain amount of leverage for landing national contracts with other large companies.
+Large business services companies have a certain amount of leverage for landing national contracts with other large companies.
 This means that the competition for these lucrative contracts is stiff and significant.

-The Competition Cure: While large companies do get larger contracts, there are plenty of other companies out there.
-The industry overall is fractured, with the top 50 companies only holding 25% of the overall revenue in this industry.
 Localization and specialization are the cure, and if you have those, you’re ready to delight your potential buyers with the good news about your company’s earning potential.

 - Answer questions, but don’t volunteer too much.
 This is a tough one.
 While you want to be honest and straight with your buyer, you also don’t want to reveal certain trade secrets and other vital information until the sale is final.
 Remember to keep confidential information confidential until you need to reveal it.